JonnyTran/OGB-LSC2/README.md

 # OGB-LSC2
 Docker set up for the [OGB Large Scale Challenge](https://ogb.stanford.edu/neurips2022/) with graph neural networks.

-The [jonnytran/ogb-lsc2](https://hub.docker.com/r/jonnytran/ogb-lsc2) docker image stores the OGB datasets at `~/data` and codes at `~/src/`.
-When running, the container will write persistent data to `~/data`, which *should* automatically be saved into the docker image.
+The [jonnytran/ogb-lsc2](https://hub.docker.com/r/jonnytran/ogb-lsc2) docker image stores the OGB datasets at the container's `~/data/` and codes at `~/src/`.
+When running, the container will write persistent data to the host's `<repo>/data/`, which *should* automatically be saved into the docker image when pushing it to the Docker Hub.

 # Requirements
 Must have `docker` or `nvidia-docker` if using GPUS.